 The core legal question: Does the federal Commodity Exchange Act (CEA) preempt state gambling laws when it comes to event contracts traded on Commodity Futures Trading Commission (CFTC) regulated exchanges?
 If yes, platforms like Kalshi and Polymarket can operate nationwide, in all 50 states, under one set of federal rules.
 If no, they need individual state gambling licenses — and could be banned in states that haven't legalized sports betting.

-The scorecard is mixed.
-Kalshi has won early injunctions in New Jersey, California, and Tennessee, where a federal judge on Feb.
-19 ruled that sports event contracts qualify as "swaps" under federal law.
-But Kalshi has lost in Maryland, Nevada, and Massachusetts.
-In Massachusetts, a state Appeals Court granted Kalshi an emergency stay on Feb.
-18, putting the geofencing order on hold while the appeal proceeds.
-Legal analysts have noted that courts siding with Kalshi (NJ, TN) have focused narrowly on whether contracts are "swaps," while courts siding with states (MA, MD) have focused on broader "congressional intent."
+The scorecard is mixed but tilting toward states.
+Kalshi has won early injunctions in New Jersey, California, and Tennessee.
+But Kalshi has lost in Maryland, Nevada, Massachusetts, and Ohio — where a federal judge ruled in early March that sports contracts are not "swaps" under the CEA.
+Courts siding with Kalshi (NJ, TN) have focused narrowly on whether contracts are "swaps," while courts siding with states (MA, MD, OH) have focused on broader "congressional intent."
+Every state-court action against Kalshi has resulted in a win for regulators.

 Sports are the battleground.
 About 90% of Kalshi's trading volume comes from sports-related event contracts.
 Kalshi said it processed more than $1 billion in volume on the Super Bowl alone, and lifetime sports volume has reached $16.8 billion — more than double Nevada's entire 2025 sports betting handle of $8 billion.
 State gaming regulators see these as unlicensed sports bets, not financial derivatives, like the platforms argue.